lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/pcs/raven.md

 		- Studded leather
 		- 3 more shortswords (1 kukri, 2 sais)
 			- Or should the sais just be daggers, but bludgeoning?
-- Combat style
-	- If sneak attack is viable
-		- Attack with first weapon
-			- If hit, Dawn Strike to make the damage radiant for sneak attack
-				- Radiant Beam or cunning action as bonus
-			- If miss, off-hand attack or cunning action as bonus
-- What can her downtime thing be?
-	- Woodworker?
-- Ship
-	- Needs to have a chat with the Treant
-	- Will likely sleep in the tree